Finite-size induced random switching of chimeras in a deterministic two-population Kuramoto-Sakaguchi model: Comparison of the reduced stochastic model with the full two-population Kuramoto-Sakaguchi model

 \section{Comparison of the reduced stochastic model with the full two-population Kuramoto-Sakaguchi model}

 We now assess the ability of the reduced stochastic model of the synchronised population \eqref{eq:abramszOU}--\eqref{eq:OU} to describe the dynamics of the full two-population KS model \eqref{eq:abrams_1}--\eqref{eq:abrams_2}.
-We begin by first assessing how the model is able to describe the invariant density of the order parameter $r_1$ and of the relative phases $\theta_i-\psi_1$.
+We begin by first assessing how the model is able to describe the invariant density of the order parameter $r_1$ and of the relative phases $\theta_i-\psi_1$ of individual synchronised oscillators.
 The reduced stochastic model \eqref{eq:abramszOU}--\eqref{eq:OU} is integrated with a time step of $\Delta t=0.001$ using a 4th order Runge-Kutta scheme with pregenerated noise $\hat{\zeta}$.
+We remark that this scheme is not fourth-order in time due to the presence of the non-smooth noise.
 To generate the OU process $\hat{\zeta}$ we employ a numerical scheme that exactly reproduces the transition probabilities independent of the employed time step (see Appendix~\ref{sec:app2} for details).

 We first show in Figure~\ref{fig:r1histcomp} a comparison of the empirical histogram of the order parameter $r_1$ for the synchronised population for $N=8, 12, 16$ and $N=32$.
-Remarkably, even $N=8$ oscillators are sufficient to allow for the reduced stochastic model to reliably approximate the density of the order parameter.
+Remarkably, even $N=8$ oscillators are sufficient to allow for the reduced stochastic model to accurately approximate the density of the order parameter.
 The empirical histograms shown in Figure~\ref{fig:r1histcomp} have pronounced peaks.
-These peaks are caused by one or more oscillators of the synchronised population to desynchronise, which causes isolated drops of the order parameter as illustrated in Figure~\ref{fig:r1dips}, which shows the order parameter $r_1$ as a function of time, during periods over which no switching occurred.
-The amplitude of the peaks can be explicitely estimated via a simple argument: Under the assumption that a single oscillator, which we label here without loss of generality as $\theta_N$, desynchronises with $\theta_N=\pi$ from the synchronised population, which we approximate by $\theta_1=\theta_2=\dots \theta_{N-1}=0$, the order parameter can be approximated as $r_1\approx 1-\frac{2}{N}$, which fits the observed peaks in the histograms depicted in Figure~\ref{fig:r1histcomp} very well, in particular for $N>12$.
+These peaks are caused by one or more oscillators of the synchronised population to phase-slip, which causes isolated drops of the order parameter as illustrated in Figure~\ref{fig:r1dips}, which shows the order parameter $r_1$ as a function of time, during periods over which no switching occurred.
 The frequency of the dips and their size are well recovered by the reduced stochastic model for $N\ge 12$.
+The amplitude of the peaks can be explicitly estimated via a simple argument: Under the assumption that a single oscillator, which we label here without loss of generality as $\theta_N$, desynchronises with $\theta_N=\pi$ from the synchronised population, which we approximate by $\theta_1=\theta_2=\dots \theta_{N-1}=0$, the order parameter can be approximated as $r_1\approx 1-\frac{2}{N}$, which fits the observed peaks in the histograms in Figure~\ref{fig:r1histcomp} and in the time series in Figure~\ref{fig:r1dips} very well, in particular for $N>12$.